Adrita-Khan/Adrita-Khan/README.md

 - *Nuclear physics*
 - *Interdisciplinary Research*

-I am actively seeking Ph.D. opportunities, fueled by my passion for continuous learning and skill development, particularly in the fields of STEM (Science, Technology, Engineering, and Mathematics).
-I look forward to connecting, collaborating, and contributing to groundbreaking research in these areas.
-I am committed to expanding my knowledge and staying abreast of the latest advancements in the field.
+I am actively pursuing Ph.D. opportunities, driven by a profound passion for continuous learning and skill development, particularly within the domains of Science, Technology, Engineering, and Mathematics (STEM).
+I am eager to engage in meaningful collaborations, contribute to impactful research, and advance knowledge in these fields.
+My commitment lies in deepening my expertise while remaining at the forefront of the latest advancements to drive impactful contributions to academia and beyond.